openego/eTraGo/doc/contributing.rst

 Unfortunately these tools don't catch everything, so here's a short list of things you have to keep track of manually:

-  - :code:`Black` can't automatically break up overly long strings, so make use of Python's automatic string concatenation feature by e.g. converting
+  - :code:`black` can't automatically break up overly long strings, so make use of Python's automatic string concatenation feature by e.g. converting